HouzuoGuo/laitos/doc/Toolbox feature: reading emails.md

-# Toolbox feature: reading Emails
+# Toolbox feature: reading emails

 ## Introduction
-Via any of enabled laitos daemons, you may list and read Emails via IMAP protocol.
+Via any of enabled laitos daemons, you may list and read emails via IMAP protocol.

 laitos uses IMAP to communicate with your Email accounts, and it enforces usage of secure communication via TLS.